WorldCache: Accelerating World Models for Free via Heterogeneous Token Caching: WorldCache

 \paragraph{Curvature as a physics-grounded predictability cue.} To quantify \textit{how predictable} each token is under caching, we measure the local nonlinearity of its temporal trajectory via a curvature-like score.
 Let $\mathbf{y}_{t}\in\mathbb{R}^{N\times d}$ be the \texttt{FULL} computation output in token space at timestep $t$, and let $\mathbf{y}_{t,i}\in\mathbb{R}^{d}$ denote token $i$ (the $i$-th row) of $\mathbf{y}_{t}$.
 Given the last three \texttt{FULL} outputs at timesteps $t_2>t_1>t_0$ (following the denoising order), we define discrete velocities

 and a discrete acceleration

 We compute the curvature score

 where $\varepsilon$ is a small constant (e.g., $\varepsilon=1e^{-8}$).
 This formulation is physically motivated~\citep{federer1959curvature}: $\mathbf{v}$ captures the local drift of token features along denoising time, while $\mathbf{a}$ captures how quickly this drift changes.
+More importantly, the relevant skipped-step error is the deviation between the true future token and its local first-order surrogate.
+For a smooth local trajectory $y_i(\tau)$, Taylor expansion gives

-Thus, $\kappa_i$ acts as a normalized ``turning rate'': small curvature indicates near-constant or near-linear evolution that is amenable to reuse/extrapolation, whereas large curvature indicates rapid direction changes where naive caching is prone to drift.
+Hence, the cache difficulty of first-order prediction is governed by second-order departure from local linearity rather than raw displacement magnitude.
+In the smooth limit, curvature, namely second-order variation normalized by local speed squared, upper-bounds this local error under a local speed bound.
+Eq.~\eqref{eq:wc_curvature_compact} is its finite-difference counterpart estimated from the last three \texttt{FULL} outputs.
+Appendix Sec.~\ref{sec:proof_dimless} provides the formal statements and proofs.
+Thus, $\kappa_i$ acts as a normalized ``turning rate.''
+Small curvature indicates nearly linear evolution that is amenable to reuse or extrapolation.
+By contrast, large curvature indicates fast direction changes, where naive caching becomes more drift-prone.

 \paragraph{Token grouping by curvature.} We partition tokens by curvature percentiles (computed from $\{\kappa_i\}_{i=1}^N$):

 where $Q_{p}(\kappa)$ denotes the $p$-quantile and $(p_s,p_c)$ are fixed percentiles.
 The masks are refreshed whenever a new \texttt{FULL} output is obtained and three \texttt{FULL} outputs are available.